 No products in the cart.

-Although Jacobs drew pen and ink illustrations for his school newspaper, Scott began his career in the art industry not with his painting, but by purchasing a failing gallery at nineteen with money he saved from working odd jobs.
+Although Scott drew pen and ink illustrations for his school newspaper, he began his career in the art industry not with painting, but by purchasing an art gallery at nineteen with money he saved from working odd jobs.
 At twenty-one, Scott had the cash and customer base to open the doors of Reflections On Canvas in Westfield, NJ; a gallery that was met with much success.

 In 2004, Scott and Sharon decided to open Scott Jacobs Studio, their own publishing company.

-"The decision to become self-published was the best decision we ever made for our family and our future as a company", said Scott.
+"The decision to become self-published was the best decision we ever made for our family and our art business", said Scott.

-In 2016, they moved their operations from CA and opened Jacobs Gallery in Deadwood, SD.
-You can see original paintings and a large collection of vintage Harley-Davidson's on display in this historic, western town.
+In 2016, they moved their operations from CA and opened Jacobs Gallery in Deadwood, SD where you can see original paintings and a large collection of vintage motorcycles.

 Scott’s images can also be seen on many objects from limited editions graphics to Franklin Mint Collector Plates, coffee mugs, beach towels, clocks, and many others.
 In 2010, he released his second coffee table book, The Art of Scott Jacobs — The Complete Works which showcases works as early as the late 80s.